material-motion/tools/essentials.md

 ### Releasing

 We will periodically publish "releases" of our books.
-This means that the `master` branch is able to be in a perpetual state of drafting.
+We are ok with the `master` branch being in a perpetual state of drafting.

 ### Making minor edits